csiv23/100-days-of-code/log.md

 **Thoughts**: The past week I've worked on a project for Sandbox, a student-led software consultancy affiliated with Northeastern University.
 Although I am unable to put the code in here, I worked on developing the back-end of a javascript application using the Express framework within Node.js.
 This was a very new experience to me, so I had to do a lot of research.
 However, I learned more in this week than I have ever had before.
 Overall, I'm really happy with how my project turned out, and I think that the project made me much more comfortable with using Javascript.

-## Day 21: June 22nd, 2022
+## Day 21: June 21st, 2022

 **Progress** Completed Rock, Paper, Scissors project from [The Odin Project](www.theodinproject.com), set up GitHub Pages.

-**Thoughts** Today was my first day back working through The Odin Project, and today's project felt like a breeze compared to my Sandbox application.
+**Thoughts**: Today was my first day back working through The Odin Project, and today's project felt like a breeze compared to my Sandbox application.
 Besides that, I set up GitHub pages, so I am now able to host the sites I create on my profile.
 This makes me really happy, as I can more easily display my work.
 I am really excited to keep working through the coursework of The Odin Project, and I can't wait to work on it tomorrow.

 **Link(s) to work**
 1. [odin-rock-paper-scissors](https://github.com/csiv23/odin-rock-paper-scissors)

+## Day 22: June 22nd, 2022

+**Progress** Read from DOM Manipulation and Events module from [The Odin Project](www.theodinproject.com)

+**Thoughts**: Today I learned about DOM Manipulation and events through Javascript, and it was overwhelming.
+This combined with me deciding to code later in the day caused me to really not want to code today.
+In order to get myself to understand the material more, I followed along with Wes Bos' tutorial [Make a JavaScript Drum Kit in Vanilla JS](https://www.youtube.com/watch?v=VuN8qwZoego).
+This video was really helpful, but I think I'm going to work on finding more resources so I can understand the concepts more.